 The imaginative world of kids is something all parents are familiar with.
 Kids play act with every day things and any situation can become a game.
 A new ad from Fisher-Price brings the idea alive visually with the aid of labels (made to look like a toy brand logo) on common indoor and outdoor objects.

 Sheba: Cats that rule the world documentary series

 This is content marketing done well.
-Sheba, a cat food brand has created a documentary series on cats which have gone on to do huge fan following (a honorary train station master in Japan) or do special jobs (as part of Hollywood productions).
+Sheba, a cat food brand has created a documentary series on cats which have gone on to create a huge fan following (a honorary train station master in Japan) or do special jobs (as part of Hollywood productions).
 The branding is subtle yet the association with the brand is strong and is likely to strengthen the position as a special cat food for special cats (which is how every pet owner feels about their pets).